Mesothelioma Asbestos Cancer Claims – How Much Compensation Can I Claim?

 Mesothelioma is almost always contracted as a result of individuals coming into contact with asbestos.
 Asbestos is a mineral which was commonly used as a construction material before the discovery of its many harmful effects in 1999.
 Before this point, it was used for the insulation of floors, ceilings, and walls.

 The usage of the material was banned in the United Kingdom in 1999 after it became linked with cancer and scarring of lung tissue.
 Despite this, asbestos can still be found in some construction projects that were completed before the ban was introduced.

-If you are worried that you may have contracted mesothelioma after coming into contact with asbestos, you may need to be aware of potential symptoms.
 Mesothelioma symptoms develop over a long period of time and are often misdiagnosed as other illnesses.
 It is important to stay vigilant after having come into contact with asbestos and to be aware of any of these symptoms:

-However, even disregarding the relationship between contact with asbestos and development of mesothelioma, there still exist significant health risks if you have been exposed to asbestos fibres.
+There are significant health risks if you have been exposed to asbestos fibres.
 These include (but are not limited to):

 - The worst health risk related to asbestos – excluding mesothelioma – is asbestos-related lung cancer.
 This form of lung cancer is particularly aggressive and can easily result in long-term lung issues if not properly treated with chemotherapy and radiation therapy.
 However, the chances of survival are much higher with asbestos-related lung cancer than mesothelioma, due to the possibility of an earlier diagnosis.